carolinau/docs/docs/the-admin-toolbar.md

 - Metatag plugins
 	- Overview of plugins used in metatag
 - Redis
-	- Usage statistics for Redis, the caching system on piedmontu.edu
+	- Usage statistics for Redis, the caching system on carolinau.edu
 - Status report
 	- Big picture report of the site’s health as a whole
 - Top ‘access denied’ errors